Yaberra/grabbed/README.md

 - If user confirms the app will access the location of the user

-- Based on location of the user access the app will access Yelp API to pull data for restuarants closest to the user
+- Based on location of the user access the app will access Yelp API to pull data for restaurants closest to the user

 - The app will use the database to access and store the specifics like data, image, rating, address, type, price, special offers, and website link to restaurant